Tools I use

 - Generally Nautilus (GNOME Files) just works fine with normal archives.

-- File Roller (generic name: Archive Manager) when using GUI, for complext archives and others not supported by Nautilus.
+- File Roller (or Archive Manager) when using GUI, for complext archives and others not supported by Nautilus.

 Notes